Author Charles Denyer says the events of 9/11 led him to chronicle the history of the home of the vice president of the United States.

 Denyer: When one administration leaves and another comes in, there can be friction.
 There was tension when the Gores came over to see the home.
 That was dicult for the Quayles just like it was dicult for the Gores to host the Cheneys.
 In 2008, the war of words between Biden and Cheney got ugly, but political smiles had to be in place when the Bidens toured the home.

 How much renovation are the vice presidents allowed to do?

 Denyer: They get a congressional budget, but there is also a Vice President’s Residence Foundation started by the Quayles.
 Barbara Bush raised a lot for that.
 The Gores and the Quayles had a lot of kids so they wanted to blow out some walls and make space.
 That wasn’t covered by the congressional budget.
 A lot of people don’t know that.

 What’s the most interesting thing someone has added to the house?

 Denyer: Dan Quayle put in a pool and a putting green.
 Biden is famous for saying “Dan Quayle is my favorite vice president because he put that pool in for me.”

 I guess we can nd some bipartisan agreement in Washington after all.

-PHOTOS BY DENNIS BLACK (BUSH) AND DURSTON SAYLOR FOR ARCHITECTURAL DIGEST (HOME)
+Photography by: PHOTOS BY DENNIS BLACK (BUSH) AND DURSTON SAYLOR FOR ARCHITECTURAL DIGEST (HOME)